 Your institution’s authorities will often help you in sustaining this power by informing and creating the awareness of all stakeholders about the power you wield to promote a favorable teaching and learning environment.
 With this, you will likely gain the needed support from stakeholders to help you carry out your job successfully and effectively.

 But you should also exercise your power within the limits of the school.
 You should be mindful not to cross your boundaries in using your authority.
-For example, you have the power to give homework to your students and control their behavior but you don’t have the power to comment on students’ out of school behavior.
+For example, you have the power to give homework to your students and control their behavior but you don’t have the power to comment on students’ out-of-school behavior.

 With this power, you are able to manipulate your students’ behavior by dispensing desirable rewards.
 That is, students who put up desirable behavior in your class are given rewards for their behavior.
-This power works best if your students perceive that you are in a better position to provide desired rewards or withhold it.
+This power works best if your students perceive that you are in a better position to provide desired rewards or withhold them.

 This means you can only make good use of this power at the time your students believe you can provide them with the needed incentive.
 Else it will be ineffective for you to use it in the classroom.
 This is why some people raise the question of how long this power base can be used by the teacher.